Personal heartache and grief are causes of some hauntings…

-This three floored Avalon Hollywood Theater has a “gorgeous classic Old Hollywood feel, and the acoustics are well designed, so the sound didn’t get too loud or distorted during the show.”
+The three-floored Avalon Hollywood Theater has a “gorgeous classic Old Hollywood feel, and the acoustics are well designed, so the sound didn’t get too loud or distorted during [shows].”

-The recent renovations have greatly improved the classy factor and improved the access to more bathrooms, dance floors and bars.
+The recent renovations have greatly improved the class factor, and improved guest access to more bathrooms, dance floors and bars.

-On each of the three floors there is a theatre and lobby of some sort.
-The third floor has a smaller room used for comedy acts, such as The Garfunkel and Oates Show.
-It has a piano in it, that is usually kept covered when not in use.
-There is a small lobby outside the room.
+On each of the three floors are theatres and lobbies of some sort.
+The third floor has a smaller room used for comedy acts.
+It has a piano in it, which is usually kept covered when not in use.

-There is another theatre on the second floor, which also has a lobby, an “outdoorsy smoking area” and a landing where the stairs go down to the first floor, which has the main theatre.
-This main room has a lobby, a large stage, a dance floor, a table area, where the audience sits, bars located around the main dance floor and a kitchen in the back.
+There is another theatre on the second floor, which also has a lobby, an “outdoorsy smoking area”, a landing with stairs to the first floor, and the main theatre.
+The main room has a lobby, a large stage, a dance floor, a table area, bars located around the main dance floor, and a kitchen in the back.

-One of the bars off the main floor has glass doors and is a quiet place to talk with friends without all the noise of the floor show that can make having a conversation with someone rather hard.
+One of the bars off the main floor has glass doors and is a quiet place to talk with friends without all the noise of the floor show.

-The table area is called the V.I.P. section and people can pay extra to sit there.
-If the tables are not sold to V.I.P ticket holders, others may sit there on a first come, first served basis.
+The table area is called the V.I.P. section and you must pay extra to sit there.
+If the tables are not sold to V.I.P ticket holders, others may sit there on a first come, first serve basis.

-Looking at their future live musical shows that are scheduled, I would say that the dance club and concert venue is aimed at the younger generation, offering rock and heavy metal groups.
+Looking at their upcoming live musical shows, I would say that the dance club and concert venue are aimed at the younger generation, offering rock and heavy metal groups.
 This age group likes to go clubbing.
-Though, one reviewer said that the group she went to hear had a multi-generational audience.
+Though one reviewer said that the group she went to see had a multi-generational audience.
 “Crowd-wise I would say it’s a large mixture of everyone, young and old, quite a few weird people.”
-Weird people can be found at any music dance club, since the beginning of such places.
+But weird people can and have been found at any music dance club, since the beginning of such places.

-In its long successful history, spanning seventy-five years, this classy theatre has provided a showcase for many stars to shine, more than any theatre in Hollywood; creating many fine memories for thousands of people who came and saw first class entertainment.
+In its long successful history, spanning seventy-five years, this classy theatre has provided a showcase for many stars to shine, more than any other theatre in Hollywood, and created many fine memories for countless people who came for first class entertainment.

-Fanny Brice’s Radio Program, The Baby Snooks Radio Show, and Ken Murray’s popular Blackouts Theater Revue (1942-49) made their broadcasting home here, with a live audience watching.
+Fanny Brice’s Radio Program, The Baby Snooks Radio Show, and Ken Murray’s popular Blackouts Theater Revue (1942-49) made their broadcasting home here, with live audiences watching.

-The Avalon Hollywood was remodeled into a high class night club, that not only is a great place to come and dance, but continues to be the place to film television specials, to hold film premiere parties, a place to use as a film location, and a place for top music artists and comedy performers to shine in front of an appreciative audience.
+The Avalon Hollywood was then remodeled into a high-class night club, that was not only a great place to come and dance, but continued to be a place to film television specials, and hold film premiere parties, a place to use as a film location, and a place for top music artists and comedy performers to shine in front of appreciative audiences.

 HISTORY OF MANIFESTATIONS

-People who have had a marvelous, memorable time going to places of entertainment, often like to continue to do so when they pass from this world into their spirit form.
-A couple in spirit form love to come and remember their special times, sometimes to the annoyance of other living patrons trying to enjoy the concert.
+People who have had marvelous, memorable times going to places of entertainment, often like to continue to do so when they pass from this world into their spirit form.
+Couples in spirit form love to come and remember their special times, sometimes to the annoyance of living patrons who are trying to enjoy the concert.

-People who enjoyed their planned events, duties, or jobs at a place, sometimes like to continue to do so, or remember the highlights from their activities.
+People who have enjoyed events, duties, or jobs at a particular place while among the living, sometimes like to continue to do so in the hereafter, or remember the highlights from their earthly lives.

-There is a male spirit dressed in a Tux, who appears in the main theatre, and other central places in the building.
-He may be a former Master of Ceremonies for events in the past that took place there.
+Witnesses have seen a male spirit dressed in a Tux, who appears in the main theatre, and other central places in the building.
+He may be a former Master of Ceremonies for events in the past.
 He could’ve been a stage manager.

 Female entities in high heels could’ve worked for this theatre or enjoyed interacting as hostesses or waitresses.

-Performers in the arts who loved to be performing in a special place while alive, still yearn to do so, so they come back and try to participate in ways that they can still be apart of the world of entertainment.
+Performing artists who loved to be on stage while alive, still yearn to do so as spirits, so they come back and try to participate and be a part of the world of entertainment.

-The male spirit dressed in a Tux who was mentioned above, may have been a performer.
+The male spirit in a tux mentioned above, may have been such a performer.

 Some of the female entities may have been actresses or chorus girls who loved to perform here.

-There is a piano player who still comes to play.
+There is also a piano player who still comes to play.

 In the 1990s, before the club installed its sophisticated security system, a large, burly night guard, Dwayne Soto, was hired.
 He had some interesting experiences, that made him want to keep watch outside the building.